arlopezg/dollar-variance/README.md

 **Welcome to Dollar Variance Watcher**.
 DVW is a demo app made by Alejandro with ❤️.

 The objective of this exercise is to develop a graph showing the daily variation of the dollar, relative to the Chilean peso, for every year since 1999.

-The chosen API was [mindicador.cl](https://mindicador.cl/), which delivers the price for a specified time range for the American dollar relative to the Chilean peso.
+All data comes from an external API ([mindicador.cl](https://mindicador.cl/)) that delivers the USD price for a specified time range.

 This app was created through Create Nuxt App to speed up development and follow the Nuxt team's recommended practices.